Once Upon A Mattress

 Aunt Katie Horschler age about eighteen.

-My mother called her “Aunt Katie,” but she wasn’t Mom’s aunt, she was her great-aunt, sister to her Grandma Kline.
-On the Kline side of the family there was Aunt Kate and Aunt Katie.
+My mother called her “Aunt Katie,” but she wasn’t Mom’s aunt; she was her great-aunt, sister to her Grandma Kline.
+On the Kline side of the family, there was Aunt Kate and Aunt Katie.
 Aunt Kate was my Grandpa Kline’s sister, and Aunt Katie was my great-grandma Kline’s sister.
-Aunt Katie was Catherine C. Horschler, born December 29, 1854 in Mount Pulaski, Logan County, Illinois.
+Aunt Katie was Catherine C. Horschler, born December 29, 1854, in Mount Pulaski, Logan County, Illinois.
 (I do not know her middle name, but if I had to guess, I would say Cecilia.)
 She was probably named for her mother’s sister, Catherine Jung Schick, who also lived at Mount Pulaski.
-She grew up at Mount Pulaski where her father, Melchior Henry Horschler, was a shoemaker and farmer.
-In 1870, at the age of 16, Catherine was living in Mount Pulaski with a family from Kentucky and working as their maid.
-She married Michael Pressler on December 31, 1874 in Logan County, Illinois.
+She grew up at Mount Pulaski, where her father, Melchior Henry Horschler, was a shoemaker and farmer.
+In 1870, at the age of 16, Catherine was living in Mount Pulaski with a Kentucky family and working as their maid.
+She married Michael Pressler on December 31, 1874, in Logan County, Illinois.
 It was not a good marriage for Catherine.
-Mike Pressler was not a Catholic and he was a member of the Masons, anathema to the Catholic Church at that time.
-However, as evidenced by a photo taken in Hastings he was a handsome man.
+Mike Pressler was not a Catholic, and he was a member of the Masons, anathema to the Catholic Church at that time.
+However, as evidenced by a photo taken in Hastings, he was a handsome man.

 Aunt Katie and Uncle mike Pressler